 Reuse Content Wisely

 Not all desktop content is relevant for mobile.
 When creating your mobile content strategy, consider the intentions of users when they are using their mobile devices.
-Common desktop pages like About, How it Works, Products, are important to have well-optimized for mobile, because they tell searchers basic information about your business.
+Common desktop pages like About, How it Works, and Products should be well-optimized for mobile.
+They tell searchers basic information about your business.
 However, complicated pages that require less direct navigation may be best kept exclusively on desktop.

 Determine Mobile User Intentions